cse-sim/cse/doc/src/records/fndblock.md

 <!-- TODO: Insert diagram of references -->

-The default reference is WALL_INT, WALL_TOP.
+The default reference is WALLINT, WALLTOP.

 **fcMat=*matName***